gregberge/loadable-components/README.md

 [`react-async-component`](https://github.com/ctrlplusb/react-async-component) offers a simple API, very similar to `loadable-components` API.

+[`react-code-splitting`](https://github.com/didierfranc/react-code-splitting) is the basic approach of an async component, it doesn't support LoadingComponent, ErrorComponent and server-side rendering.

 The main difference between these two libraries is the server-side rendering approach:

 - `react-loadable` requires a babel plugin.
 I think it's too complicated and we should not rely on it.